SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Experimental Setup

 Chamfer Distance measures the \emph{mean geometric fidelity} between two surfaces, emphasizing smooth, global deviations and gradual warping across the shape.
 It provides a stable, differentiable indicator of overall shape fidelity and is robust to minor sampling noise or misalignment.
 Hausdorff Distance captures the \emph{worst-case deviation}, making it sensitive to sharp discontinuities, holes, or missing components.
-It is characteristically less smooth and highlights rare but critical geometric failures that Chamfer distance may overlook.
-Together, they characterize both distributed and localized geometric errors—revealing whether discrepancies stem from global distortion or isolated structural mismatches.
+It is characteristically less smooth and highlights rare but critical geometric failures that the Chamfer distance may overlook.
+Together, they characterize both distributed and localized geometric errors, thus revealing whether discrepancies stem from global distortion or isolated structural mismatches.
 Their joint use ensures both global accuracy and local structural integrity in evaluating equation discovery models for surfaces.

 \textbf{Symbolic Accuracy.} Following LLM-SRBench~\citep{llmsrbench}, we measure \emph{Symbolic Accuracy} using an LLM-based equivalence check that incorporates algebraic simplifications and parameter rescalings.
-This provides a principled yet flexible way to judge whether the recovered equation is symbolically equivalent to the ground truth.
+This provides a principled yet flexible mechanism for assessing symbolic equivalence beyond exact string matching.
+Additional details and the exact prompt are provided in Appendix \ref{SA}.

-\textbf{Normalized Mean Squared Error (NMSE).} To maintain comparability with scalar-function benchmarks, we include NMSE as a regression-style measure of pointwise fit:
+\textbf{Normalized Mean Squared Error (NMSE).} To maintain comparability with prior scalar-function benchmarks, we include NMSE as a regression-style measure of pointwise fit: